kcdodd/partis-pyproj/README.md

 * `dst` is relative, specifically depending on whether it is a source or binary (wheel) distribution and which install scheme is desired (`purelib`, `platlib`, etc.).
 * Destination file paths are constructed from matched source paths roughly equivalent to `{scheme}/dst/match.relative_to(src)`.
+* Symlinks that resolve within the project root are preserved; links that point outside the tree or are dangling result in an error.
+Hidden files are treated like any other path unless ignored.
+* Pattern matching uses POSIX-style `/` separators.
+On case-insensitive file systems (e.g. Windows) different source files that would map to the same destination path are considered collisions and abort the copy.
+* If multiple include rules map to the same destination file, the backend raises an error to avoid silent overwrites.

 **Include patterns**